adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/05-many-to-many-relationship.md

 The foreign key is in the pivot table to create the relationship with the **parent model**.
 Conventionally, it is **snake_case** representation of the model name and its primary key.
 In our example: The `pivotForeignKey` will be `user_id`.

 ### `pivotRelatedForeignKey`
 The related foreign key is in the pivot table to create the relationship with the **related model**.
-Conventionally, it is **snake_casE** representation of the model name and its primary key.
+Conventionally, it is **snake_case** representation of the model name and its primary key.
 In our example: The `pivotRelatedForeignKey` will be `skill_id`.

 ```ts
 @manyToMany(() => Skill, {